LukeLeimbach/WebDesignHomework/Assignment5/ReadMe.md

 ## Cool stuff in here
 - Custom horizontal rule
+- Relative links to parts inside index.html
-- Relative links (to the about subsection)
+- Relative links to other pages (in the navbar)
 - Absolute header that dynamically changes as you scroll down
 - Link to my GitHub